awslabs/aws-iatk/examples/README.md

 ## Example02 - Example04

-To run example02 - example04, we will first deploy a couple of stacks using CDK:
+To run example02 - example04, we will use CDK to define and deploy the stacks under test.

+To setup CDK, see [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)

+To deploy the stacks:

 ```bash
 # navigate to the example02-04 dir